AnirudhMaiya/Rethinking-SWATS-Optimizer/README.md

 ## Setup

 - batch-size = 128
+- epochs = 200

 1. SWATS (GLOBAL SWITCH)
-- initial step size for adam = 0.001
+    - initial step size (adam) 0.001
--
+    - step size decay by a factor of 10 at 100 epochs.

+2. New SWATS (LOCAL SWITCH)
     - step size decay by a factor of 10 at 75,150 epochs for layers which are in SGD Phase.
     - step size decay by a factor of 10 at 100 epochs for layers which are in Adam.

+3. Adabound
     - step size decay by a factor of 10 at 100 epochs for AdaBound.
-- epochs = 200

 ## Comparision